Student Frequently Asked Questions

 - Mistakes may happen.
 Clarify your chosen name or pronoun, and thank them for respecting your stated identity.

-- If misgendering or misnaming persists please contact Byron Hughes, the Dean of Students Office, who will serve as an advocate for you.
+- If misgendering or misnaming persists please contact the Dean of Students Office, who will serve as an advocate for you.

-LGBT Faculty and Staff Caucus advances equality for lesbian, gay, bisexual, transgender, and queer-identified people and their families through educational programming, social activities, public service, and outreach.
+LGBTQ+ Faculty & Staff Caucus advances equality for lesbian, gay, bisexual, transgender, and queer-identified people and their families through educational programming, social activities, public service, and outreach.

-The Office for Inclusion and Diversity administers Safe Zone Training that is open to all students, faculty, and staff at Virginia Tech.
-Its Inclusive Pedagogy sessions and InclusiveVT Insights videos also address topics related to LGBTQ+ inclusion.
+The Office for Inclusion and Diversity is open to all students, faculty, and staff at Virginia Tech.
+Its Inclusive Pedagogy sessions and InclusiveVT Insights videos address topics related to LGBTQ+ inclusion.